Skip to main content

 Step 1: Create an engine

-Choose an engine_type based on your use case: placement for ranking carrier quote packages, or entity_analysis for coverage gap analysis.
+Choose an engine_type based on your use case: placement for ranking provider offerings into optimal solutions, or entity_analysis for gap analysis and recommendations.

 curl -X POST https://api.usenexio.com/api/v1/engines \